 The City of Merced uses the Highway 59 landfill.
 Sufficient capacity is available to serve the future shopping center.
 According to the Merced Vision 2030 General Plan DEIR, the landfill has capacity to serve the City through 2030.

-All construction on the site would be required as a condition of approval to comply with all local, state, and federal regulations regarding solid waste, including recycling.
+All construction on the site would be required to comply with all local, state, and federal regulations regarding solid waste, including recycling.

 Q. Mandatory Findings of Significance